marcobn/musicntwrk/README.md

 ## What's included
 **musicntwrk** is a software written for python 3 and comprises of four modules, `pcsPy`, `rhythmPy`, `timbrePy` and `sonifiPy`:
-- `musicntwrk.pcsPy` - a module for pitch class set classification and manipulation in any arbitrary temperament; the construction of generalized pitch class set networks using distances between common descriptors (interval vectors, voice leadings); the analysis of scores and the generation of compositional frameworks.
+- `pcsPy` - a module for pitch class set classification and manipulation in any arbitrary temperament; the construction of generalized pitch class set networks using distances between common descriptors (interval vectors, voice leadings); the analysis of scores and the generation of compositional frameworks.
-- `musicntwrk.rhythmPy` - a module for rhythmic sequence classification and manipulation; and the construction of rhythmic sequence networks using various definitions of rhythmic distance.
+- `rhythmPy` - a module for rhythmic sequence classification and manipulation; and the construction of rhythmic sequence networks using various definitions of rhythmic distance.
-- `musicntwrk.timbrePy` - comprises of two sections: the first deals with orchestration color and it is the natural extension of the score analyzer in `pscPy`; the second deals with analysis and characterization of timbre from a (psycho-)acoustical point of view.
+- `timbrePy` - comprises of two sections: the first deals with orchestration color and it is the natural extension of the score analyzer in `pscPy`; the second deals with analysis and characterization of timbre from a (psycho-)acoustical point of view.
 In particular, it provides: the characterization of sound using, among others, Mel Frequency or Power Spectrum Cepstrum Coefficients (MFCC or PSCC); the construction of timbral networks using descriptors based on MF- or PS-CCs; and machine learning models for timbre recognition through the TensorFlow Keras framework.
-- `musicntwrk.sonifiPy` - a module for the sonification of arbitrary data structures, including automatic score (musicxml) and MIDI generation.
+- `sonifiPy` - a module for the sonification of arbitrary data structures, including automatic score (musicxml) and MIDI generation.
 - A jupyter notebook with selected examples is provided in the TESTS directory.

 ## Documentation